PadmarajBhat/DataAnalyst-1/Introduction to Python/README.md

       * 16500 , is "Too Many Requests.": at Azure cosmosDB
    * col.create_index("an_index") : but does not work in azure shell
 * mongo datetime is always utc
+   * saving datetime.datetime.now() from python will mislead the user
+      * datetime.datetime.utcnow() for clarity
 * how to kill uwsgi ps
    * https://serverfault.com/questions/565903/how-to-stop-uwsgi-when-no-pidfile-in-config
       * ps ax